Stayin' Alive: N-Trance version

 In 1995, British electronic music group N-Trance recorded a dance version of "Stayin' Alive", with new lyrics and rapping by Ricardo da Force.
 This cover was released in September 1995 by All Around the World Productions as the third single from the group's debut album, Electronic Pleasure (1995).
 It reached number one on Australia's ARIA Singles Chart and Canada's RPM Dance/Urban chart.
 The song was also a major hit in Europe, reaching number two in Finland, Iceland, Italy, Switzerland, and the United Kingdom, and peaking within the top five in several other countries.
 On the Eurochart Hot 100, "Stayin' Alive" peaked at number three.
-Its music video was directed by Alex De Rakoff, featuring the group performing at a disco.
+The accompanying music video was directed by Alex De Rakoff, featuring the group performing at a disco.

 Chart performance

 N-Trance's cover of "Stayin' Alive" peaked at number one in Australia and on two Canadian charts: the RPM Dance chart and The Records singles chart.
 In Europe, it peaked at number one in Scotland and reached number two in Finland, Iceland, Italy, Switzerland, and the United Kingdom.
 In the UK, the single peaked during its first week on the UK Singles Chart, on 10 September 1995.
-It also reached number one on the RM UK on a Pop Tip Club Chart.
+It also reached number one on the RM UK Pop Tip Club Chart.
 It additionally entered the top 10 in Austria, Belgium, Denmark, France, Germany, Ireland, Norway, Spain, and Sweden, as well as on the Eurochart Hot 100, where it rose to number three.

 Outside Europe, "Stayin' Alive" went to number three in New Zealand, number nine on the Billboard Maxi-Singles Sales chart in the United States, number 56 on the RPM 100 Hit Tracks chart in Canada, and number 62 on the Billboard Hot 100.
 The single earned a gold record in France and Germany, a silver record in the UK, a platinum record in New Zealand, and a double-platinum record in Australia.